jcorporation/myMPD/docs/running.md

 ## Manual startup

-To start myMPD in the actual console session: `mympd` (myMPD logs to the console)
+To start myMPD in the actual console session: `mympd` (myMPD keeps in foreground and logs to the console, press CTRL+C to stop myMPD)

 Description of [Commandline-Options]({{ site.baseurl }}/configuration/).